 the same similar in some rather arbitrary ways (but not in others) to a species known only from fossils, and is the sole surviving representative of a n archaic lineage“, then the only thing that seems to distinguishes a “living fossil” from any organism we’ve arbitrarily decided looks like a fossil from a certain angle is that a “living fossil” is somewhat alone in the world, with no close living relatives.

 The 300 species of cycad (which frankly stretches “sole” to breaking point) may not share a common ancestor with any other group of plants younger than 250 million years or more.
-But “having no close living relatives” does not mean that cycads (or coelacanths, or horseshoe crabs…) are evolution-shy slackers, so “living fossil” is a curiously inappropriate term.
-If it were, there are only two things we’d need to do to make human beings a “living fossil” within the mammals.
-Firstly, wipe out every other species of primate on Earth (a goal that we appear to be making substantial progress towards.
+But “having no close living relatives” does not mean that cycads (or coelacanths, or horseshoe crabs…) are evolution-shy “living fossils”.
+If it did mean that, there are only two things we’d need to do to make human beings a “living fossil”.
+Firstly, we’d need to wipe out every other species of ape on Earth (a goal that we appear to be making substantial progress towards.
 Go team Homo!
-Make Chicxulub proud!) and secondly ignore the fact that humans hold their cones upright – sorry – hold themselves upright rather than walk on all fours, like most fossil primates.
+Make Chicxulub proud!); and secondly we’d need ignore the fact that humans hold their cones upright – sorry – hold themselves upright rather than brachiate like gibbons or knuckle-walk like chimps.
+Without anything else living with which to compare ourselves, the difference in locomotion of these – now extinct – fossil apes would seem trivial.
+Humans will look like fossils by definition, if the only closely related things you have to compare them to are fossils.

 Of the 300 living species of cycads, about a third are endangered; some critically so.
-In addition to being pretty meaningless, “living fossil” subtly suggests that these plants have been doddering around for millions of years, simply waiting for the curtain to fall.
+Calling cycads “living fossils” subtly suggests that these plants have been doddering around for millions of years, simply waiting for the curtain to fall.
 This is hogwash.
 Cycads are going extinct because of unscrupulous collecting and habitat destruction, not because of some grinding evolutionary inevitability.
 Using terms like “living fossil” gives us an unwarranted excuse to ignore our complicity in their loss.

 “Living fossil” is an arbitrary and belittling term, and it needs to die.